 Disputes between neighbours can arise over a number of issues and in a number of situations, ranging from arguments about the exact position of boundaries to complaints about noisy children.
 They can involve the owners and tenants of houses, flats and home units.
 Disputes between neighbours in strata title units can often be resolved at meetings of the owners.
 There are many types of neighbours and many different kinds of neighbour disputes, but one thing they all have in common is that a polite but direct discussion about the matter can often resolve the problem.
 If a neighbour is doing something upsetting or unreasonable, the first thing to do is to talk about it early (before becoming angry), directly (so that there is no misunderstanding), and calmly and politely (because neighbours still have to live next door, or very close, to one another).

-If this does not help and the problem continues, the next step is to try to resolve the dispute through mediation at the Community Mediation Service.
+If this does not help and the problem continues, the next step is to try to resolve the dispute through mediation at Mediation SA (also called Community Mediation Services).
 Mediators can often help disputing neighbours to reach an agreement and so avoid the greater problems they would face if the dispute turns into a legal battle.
 For more information about mediation services and how they function, see the legal system.

-Where a neighbour dispute escalates to such a point that a person fears their safety it may be possible to obtain an intervention order under the Intervention Orders (Prevention of Abuse) Act 2009.
+Where a neighbour dispute escalates to such a point that a person fears their safety it may be possible to obtain an intervention order under the Intervention Orders (Prevention of Abuse) Act 2009 (SA).
 For a full discussion of such orders see Intervention orders.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.